Timeline

 2008 |

-Slade Territorial Army Barracks closed down, and the OBLI Museum and the Oxford Boer War Memorial moved to Dalton Barracks in Abingdon.
-A housing development began on the site Work started on widening and improving the Headington and London Road Special armed forces department of pathology opened at the John Radcliffe Hospital, and Headley Way repatriation tributes to soldiers killed in Afghanistan started on 16 June |
+Slade Territorial Army Barracks closed down, and the OBLI Museum and the Oxford Boer War Memorial moved from Headington to Dalton Barracks The site was bought by Berkeley Homes for £11 million, and work began on a new housing development Work started on widening and improving the Headington and London Road The special Armed Forces Department of Pathology opened at the John Radcliffe Hospital, and repatriation tributes to soldiers killed in Afghanistan started in Headley Way on 16 June |

 |